Path to Licensure

 The Architectural Experience Program (AXP, formerly IDP), administered by NCARB, identifies the comprehensive experience that is essential for the independent practice of architecture.
 IDP is a national and program that architecture interns use to log their internship time via a training unit system.
 A typical internship may last three to five years.

 The Architect Registration Examination® (ARE) assesses candidates for their knowledge, skills, and ability to provide the various services required in the practice of architecture.
-Each of the test’s seven divisions can be taken in any order at any time by a candidate who has been deemed eligible to test by a jurisdiction (U.S. state, territory or district).
+Each of the test’s six divisions can be taken in any order at any time by a candidate who has been deemed eligible to test by a jurisdiction (U.S. state, territory or district).
 Some jurisdictions might have additional requirements, such as an additional oral exam/interview.
 Visit the Washington State Department of Licensing website to learn more about the requirements for our state.